Mikayla-ds2/Mikayla-ds2/README.md

-- 👋 Hi, I’m @Mikayla-ds2
+- 👋 Hi, I’m Mikayla!
-- 👀 I’m interested in data science, machine learning and backend development.
+- 👀 I’m interested in data science & machine learning.
-- 🌱 I’m currently learning javascript, html, and getting better at python.
+- 🌱 I’m focusing on Python, SQL, and plan to learn dbt soon.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love watching football!

 <!---
 Mikayla-ds2/Mikayla-ds2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.